 Expertise and rankings

 Heart (cardiac) and chest (thoracic) surgeons at Mayo Clinic diagnose and surgically treat conditions of the heart, lungs and chest.
-They are skilled in the latest surgical procedures, such as video-assisted thoracoscopic surgery, for treating complex heart and chest problems.
+They are highly skilled in the latest surgical procedures, such as video-assisted thoracoscopic surgery, for treating complex heart and chest problems.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.